dreamcatcher-tech/network/Inbox/2025-03-29 1001 artifact-consensus branch.md

 So they could provide different features, like the object store version need not worry at all about config, head, etc

 readCommit, readBlob, readTree - all they need is reading of the object store paths.

+Also can just be switch statements, if we are in the id branch, then revert to direct reads, else use the artifact that wraps the id branch.

+another way is to replace the calls to repoStore with ones that do the switch automatically, so the logic of the gitkv can remain the same.